CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

     ![sqli-6](sqli-6.png)

-    Bingo 🎉 !
-We can see that the `users` table contains a `password` field, among others.
+    Bingo 👌!
+We can see that the `users` table contains a `password` field 😈, among others.

 5. Now we know the column names, we can see all the data of the `users` table: